syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Rows-and-columns.md

 You can also perform insert entire column using `insertEntireColumn` method.

 ## Delete
 You can delete a range of cells, rows or columns based on the selection in worksheet.
-You have to enable the `AllowDelete` property to perform Delete Operation.
+You have to enable the `AllowDelete` property to perform delete operation.
-You can access delete operation through,
+You can perform delete operation through,

 * OTHERS tab in Ribbon
 * Context menu